justpeachy8688/alexa-skill/README.md

-# alexa-skill
+# Alexa Skill
-This program is an Alexa Skill that I have created, tested and published here to github.
+<p>This program is an Alexa Skill that I have created, tested and published here to github.
 It allows users to interact with Alexa to learn fun facts about Frogger, Tetris & Pacman.
-The Alexa skill allows users to specify one of these 3 video game titles and receive a random fact related to that game.
+The Alexa skill allows users to specify one of these 3 video game titles and receive a random fact related to that game. </p>

 ## Instructions (Option A: Deployment with ASK CLI)
 1. Ensure you have Node.js installed on your machine.